The person at the center of this case

 Start here

-Why was only one survival suit found when three men were aboard?
-What happened to the other crew members' survival equipment?
+Why was only one survival suit recovered when three men were aboard?
+What does this suggest about the evacuation sequence?

-Tracy Lee Hill, a 26-year-old male, went missing on February 27, 1990, when the fishing vessel he was aboard sank while traveling from Blaine, Washington to King Cove, Alaska.
-The boat went down in severe weather with 60-knot winds and 27-foot seas; only a life raft, an EPIRB, and one survival suit were recovered 70 miles southeast of Cordova.
-Tracy and his two companions, Mickey Aus and David Strom, are presumed deceased, but their remains have never been found.
+Tracy Lee Hill, a 26-year-old from Washington, disappeared on February 27, 1990, when the fishing vessel he was aboard sank in the Gulf of Alaska while traveling from Blaine, WA to King Cove, AK.
+Severe weather with 60-knot winds and 27-foot seas hampered rescue efforts; only a life raft, EPIRB, and one survival suit were recovered 70 miles southeast of Cordova.
+Tracy and his two companions, Mickey Aus and David Strom, are presumed deceased, but their remains have never been found, leaving questions about what happened in those final moments.

 Try asking